Hreflang tags are created as a perfect solution for any websites that have multiple versions of different languages.

 - Content with regional variations like en-us and en-gb.

 - Content in different languages like en, de and fr.

 - A combination of different languages and regional variations.

 It’s confirmed that hreflang tags are fairly commonly used to target different markets that use the same language.

 For example, to differentiate between Germany and Austria.
 Or between the US and the UK.

 For more information about how the hreflang tags work, make sure to take in consideration of the official Google instructions.

 To attract customers from many different countries around the globe, lots of eCommerce websites already prepared pages in multiple languages.

-Hreflang tags are a technical solution for multi-language sites with similar content.
+Hreflang tags are a technical solution for Magento multi language SEO with similar content.
 Therefore, to redirect visitors to pages that have a suitable language, the hreflang tags are implemented.